CorinaRacovita/Testing-Project-for-website-Noriel/README.md

 Following the feasibility matrix report, we found that within the project we have 5 stories (REC-2, REC-5, REC-8, REC-11, and REC-14.

-It can be seen in the image below that tests are linked to each created story.
+It can be seen in the image above that tests are linked to each created story.

 We have linked to the REC-2 story only one test executed and passed successfully